Humphrey Bogart (1899-1957)

 Biography

-When he arrived in Hollywood talkies were becoming popular and actors with clear diction were in demand.
+When he arrived in Hollywood the era of Talkies was just beginning and actors with clear diction were in demand.
 He signed up with the Fox Corporation but his first films were not successful and his contract was cancelled.
 Movies for other companies also failed and in 1934 Bogart was forced to return to New York where Mary was still working as an actress.
 It proved the right move and he was very soon asked to test for a new type of role, that of an escaped killer, Duke Mantee, in the stage play 'The Petrified Forest'.
 He was given the part due in large measure to the insistence of the leading man, Leslie Howard, an English actor who was a friend of Bogart.
-The play was outstandingly successful and Bogart was able to display his ability to play tough guy roles as well as romantic leads.
+The play was outstandingly successful and Bogart gave a clever performance which showed his ability to play tough guy roles as well as romantic leads.
 In 1936 when the movie was made, Leslie Howard again insisted that Bogart play the part of Duke Mantee.
 The movie was also a smash hit and Bogart was given a contract with the studio, Warner Brothers.
 He was now a genuine Hollywood actor.

 Bogart spent a large part of his early movie career making disappointing 'B' pictures.
 His work was regular, over 30 movies in 4 years after 1936 but he suspected, correctly, that he was just getting the leftover gangster roles which top stars like Cagney had rejected.
 Some of the movies stand out, such as 'Dead End' in 1937, 'Angels with Dirty Faces' in 1938, and 'They Drive by Night' in 1940 but he had to wait until 1941 for two parts which would propel him to superstardom.